kitnato/neverquest/README.md

 Traits are permanent passive abilities.

-- Brawler: an unequipped shield adds to unarmed damage, using both hands.
+- Brawler: An unequipped shield adds to unarmed damage, using both hands.
-- Bruiser: current stamina adds unarmed bonus damage.
+- Bruiser: Current stamina adds unarmed bonus damage.
-- Nudist: double dodge rate when not wearing any armor.
+- Nudist: Double dodge rate when not wearing any armor.
+- Quaffer: Automatically consume an equipped elixir if under 20% health.
-- Scrounger: double looting rate.
+- Scrounger: Double looting rate.
-- Shredder: total bleed damage is inflicted all at once.
+- Shredder: Total bleed damage is inflicted all at once.
 - Tank: Ignore penalties when wearing heavy armor.

 ## Quests